Potty training your toddler can be a very challenging process to go through, but it’s an absolutely necessary part of life.

 Let your child have a voice in what you buy.

-The underwear will have much more significance if your toddler helped choose them.
+The underwear will have much more significance if your toddler helps choose them.

 Keep in mind, that overalls, pants with lots of buttons, snaps or zips, tight or restrictive clothing, and oversized shirts will all be an obstacle to your child during this process.